 Dan has recently completed the following machine learning/deep learning certifications delivered by Andrew Ng of Stanford.

-Dan has also recently completed courses in Basic and Inferential Statistics from Coursera as well.
-He is a Python contributor to the Healthcare.AI open source software sponsored by HealthCatalyst.com.
+Dan has also recently completed courses in Basic and Inferential Statistics from Coursera.
+He was a Python contributor to the Healthcare.AI open source software sponsored by HealthCatalyst.com.
 His contributions are documented here.
+He has built a Machine Learning Framework which he provides to clients as part of engagements.

 Dan Wellisch may be contacted here.: